FBW32/23-PB-conditionals-pt3/README.md

-# Programming Basics: Conditionals (Math and In-Built Object exercises)
+# Programming Basics: Conditionals (Exercises using maths and In-Built Objects)

 **Print your results to the console**